shurikasa/Buildyard/README.md

 ### In-source Targets

-Buildyard will set up a Makefile in src/Project, if it safe to do so.
+Buildyard will set up a Makefile in src/Project, if it is safe to do so.
 This Makefile forwards to build/Project and allows to build all targets defined by the project.
 It also provides the following, additional targets: